 After a long day of working and staying on your feet, sleep provides rest to your body.
 We’ve talked about how vital it is to have the correct mattress and pillow to straighten your spine when sleeping, yet we often skimp on sleep.
+I use a CBN Tincture because it’s better than melatonin for sleep.
 A healthy spine requires adequate sleep, approximately 8 hours of sleep per night.

 Make The Best Possible Impression

 Good shoes protect your feet, but they also provide a supportive structural base that aids in maintaining good body and back alignment.
 Make sure you’re wearing the right shoe for the job.
 Do not work out or even take a long walk in shoes that do not provide adequate support.
 Consider utilizing inserts to help you maintain balance and reduce muscle strain.
 This will aid in the alignment of your spine.